tperry2x-uk/OpenXTalk-Community-DPE/docs/notes-base/overview.md

 many other languages thanks to the community-funded 'Infinite LiveCode' project.

-This includes a greatly improved LiveCode Builder virtual machine.
+This includes a greatly improved Extension Builder virtual machine.

 LiveCode 9.0 contains many additional improvements to support LiveCode app developers, including: